 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-Furthermore, too much humidity can encourage the growth of dust mites and microbes, intensifying your allergies.
+Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
+Furthermore, too much humidity can increase the growth of dust mites and microbes, intensifying your allergies.

 Help better the quality of your indoor air with Comfort Masters Service Experts.
-Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.